Free Christmas and holiday assistance in New York City.

 Phone - 212-645-3444

-Only assists the homeless in New York City.
+Only assists the homeless in New York City. free Christmas gifts, toys, clothes, shoes, winter attire and other items are offered.
 There is a December party in which assistance, including a warm holiday meal, is available.

 Food Bank of New York City